M. A. Yusuff Ali

+As per Forbes list of India’s 100 richest tycoons, in October 2024 Yusuff Ali was ranked 39th with a net worth of $7.4 billion.

 Early life

-Yusuff Ali was born in a Muslim family in Nattika in Thrissur district of Kerala on 15 November 1955.
-He did his schooling in Karanchira at St. Xavier's High School.
+Yusuff Ali was born on 15th November 1955 at Nattika, Thrissur, in the erstwhile State of Travancore–Cochin.
+He studied at St. Xavier's High School in Karanchira.
 He holds a diploma in Business Management and Administration.

-After his studies, he left India in 1973 to Abu Dhabi, where his paternal uncle, M K Abdullah, the chairman and the founder of the LuLu Group of Companies, was doing business.
-He developed the import and wholesale distribution of the group and ventured into the supermarket business by launching Lulu Hypermarket.
-He started his first Lulu Hypermarket in the 1990s, a time when the UAE's retail sector witnessed a major change, with the traditional groceries and supermarkets yielding place to large neighborhood stores and hypermarkets.
+After his studies, he left India in 1973 for Abu Dhabi, where his paternal uncle, M. K. Abdullah, the chairman and the founder of the LuLu Group of Companies, was doing business.
+He developed the import and wholesale distribution of the group and ventured into the supermarket business by launching the Lulu Hypermarket.

+Yusuff Ali started his first LuLu Hypermarket in the 1990s, a time when the UAE's retail sector witnessed a major change, with the traditional groceries and supermarkets yielding place to large neighbourhood stores and hypermarkets.
 While the entry of Continent (now Carrefour) in 1995 changed the face of retail business in Dubai, Yusuff Ali took charge of Abu Dhabi's retail sector by rolling out LuLu Hypermarket.

 LuLu Group International

 LuLu Group International commenced its operations as a family business venture.
-After joining the business, Yusuff Ali diversified the business to include import and distribution of frozen products from Europe and the United States.
+After joining the business, Yusuff Ali diversified the business to include the import and distribution of frozen products from Europe and the United States.
 The products were available not only in Abu Dhabi but also in other Emirates.
 The business was soon expanded to include both food and non-food categories.
-The group also started cold storages, meat, and food processing plants, large-scale import and distribution to hotel groups, catering companies, and shipping services.
+The group also started cold storage, meat, and food processing plants, large-scale import and distribution to hotel groups, catering companies, and shipping services.
 By the 1980s, the group had a sizable share of the wholesale and retail food market in the UAE.